vdavez/gao/README.md

 ## Data

 Although GAO publishes both *dockets* and *decisions* separately, but decision is always part of a docket.
 So, we will use the search for dockets and then, when there *is* a decision, we'll pull that too.

+## Getting set up

+I am now using [Poetry](https://python-poetry.org/) to handle python dependencies.
+Please make sure you have Poetry installed and then, after getting the repository, run `poetry install`.

 ## Running tests